 The school itself says it makes a real effort to ensure its students "have a broad and balanced curriculum and not only get the qualifications that they need, but also get life skills that will guide them throughout their lives...
 The amount of extra-curricular activities offered is truly outstanding and there is a determined attitude by all that that every single child here matters.
 This is why we create lifelong learners who will go on to make a difference in the world."

-The school year runs from September to June and is divided into 3 terms.
+The academic year runs from September to June and is divided into 3 terms.
 The main school holidays are winter break (mid-December to early January), spring break (late March to mid-April) and summer break (late June to early September).

-The school has identified 6% of students as needing additional support.
+The school has identified approximately 60 students as needing additional support.
 The majority of those affected have dyslexia, moderate learning needs or speech and language difficulties.
 Students who have been identified as gifted and talented are supported both directly within the school and also in coordination with the Academy of Excellence which operates across all Aldar Academies and is aimed at developing the gifts and talents of exceptional students from Year 5 to Year 13.
 The four most-able students across the group can receive a tuition fee grant to cover their first year at university.

 Yasmina has two designated SEN departments that support children who have learning difficulties or are gifted and talented.
 There is also clear differentiation within each class and Yasmina has the option for streaming by sets in both the secondary school and upper primary to ensure all children are being targeted at the correct level.